d-nagy/bibliopolium/README.md

 that will update the recommendations and an AJAX powered search bar that can be used to search through all 10000 books.

+The dataset used is the Goodbooks-10K dataset, hosted at <https://github.com/zygmuntz/goodbooks-10k>.

 #

 Instructions for use:

-1. Unzip the submission folder into a directory of your choice.
+1. Clone the repo into a directory of your choice.

-2. In the directory, install any Python requirements using:
+2. In the root directory of the project, install any Python requirements using:

         pip install -r requirements.txt